-Birth partners should be aware of transition - reassure and remind Mom that she's doing a great job - these feelings mean that she'll be meeting her baby soon :)
+Birth partners should be aware of transition - reassure and remind Mum that she's doing a great job - these feelings mean that you'll be meeting your baby real soon.

-"My contractions were strong and I began to become fearful of how I would cope.
-Alice suggested a glass of wine....
+"My contractions were strong and I began to become fearful of how I would cope [Klaire then chose to have a large glass of Zinfandel]....
 Ahhh that was a well deserved glass of wine, and really helped me to loosen up.
 I was laughing between the contractions and relaxing more and refocusing on the task ahead."